Office of Materials Management

 The following applies to filling orders for the Central Warehouse:

-1. Orders are generated by the user through the Material Management Web Ordering System.
+1. Orders are generated by the user through the Logistics Management e-Portal Navigator System.

-2. Two copies of requisitions (pick-tickets) will be printed by the Materials Data Control Coordinator.
+2. Two copies of requisitions (pick-tickets) will be printed by the Logistics Data Control Administrative Program Assistant.

 Billing: